Cancer of the tongue has very good prospects for successful treatment if it is caught early enough. But what are the signs of tongue cancer?

 Just because it doesn't hurt, it doesn't mean it's not cancer.

 In other words, you can get cancer of the tongue and NOT FEEL much at all.
-So don't decide about getting it checked or not, based on whether it hurts!
+It can look like a big ulcer, and you'd expect it to be quite sore - but it doesn't hurt much at all.
+DON'T decide about getting it checked, based on whether it hurts!
 GET IT CHECKED.

 Why do I go on and on about getting this stuff checked?